Lakers Legend Shaquille O’Neal Discusses Chance Of Coming Out Of Retirement To Test Modern NBA

 — Lakers News (@lakers_news) September 23, 2018

 Of course, the only way that Shaquille O’Neal can prove his claim is to come out of retirement and play again in the NBA.
-When LeBron James signed with the Los Angeles Lakers, O’Neal is one of the many people who is urging NBA legend Kobe Bryant to unretire so it’s intriguing to know what would be Shaq’s stance about coming out of retirement.
+When LeBron James signed with the Los Angeles Lakers, O’Neal was one of the many people who urged NBA legend Kobe Bryant to come out of retirement, so it’s intriguing to know what Shaq’s stance would be about coming out of retirement.
 However, on the same podcast, O’Neal said that he will never come out of retirement, saying that he wants the memories of him in the league to remain the same.

 “The memories that people have of me, that’s where I want my DVD to end,” O’Neal said, as transcribed by Lakers Nation.
 “The lob pass from Kobe, all that.
 The fights that we used to have, the elbows.
 Shaq averaging 28 in the regular season and then raise that in the playoffs to 40.
 It stops there.”

 Shaquille O’Neal’s reason for not making an NBA comeback is acceptable.
-In his 19-year stint in the NBA, O’Neal no longer has anything to prove in the league.
+After his 19-year stint in the NBA, O’Neal no longer has anything to prove in the league.
 Unlike some Hall of Famers who decided to come out of retirement, O’Neal wants to be remembered for his great moments in the NBA.